 |

-Example: The client of a law firm, a land
+client of a law firm, a land holding company, had been sued by a developer

-the parcel owned by the client, but had not.
-When the client sold the land,
+which had promised to develop the parcel owned by the client, but had not.

-the developer sued to recover sunk costs and would-be profits had the land
+When the client sold the land, the developer sued to recover sunk costs and

-been developed.
-The land holding company cross-complained on grounds that the
+would-be profits had the land been developed.
+The land holding company

-totaling more than $3.3 million.
-In crucial ways, our work supported the
+the delay in sale totaling more than $3.3 million.
+In crucial ways, our work

-developer was awarded no damages.
-Our economic damages analysis shown in support
+trial, and the developer was awarded no damages.
+Our economic damages

-of the cross complaint our client became the subject of successful settlement
+analysis shown in support of the cross complaint our client became the

 |